Late submission of coursework

 to request further information.
 You can also discuss this feedback with staff in Student Support if

 you believe that your individual needs have not been understood or adequately taken into account.

 If you are providing information about your disability on your Late

 Submission of Coursework Form or your Extenuating Circumstances Form, please

 note that this does not count as disclosure to the University as these forms are

 intended for use only by the Late Submissions Committee or the Board of

 Examiners.
 We strongly urge you to disclose any persistent medical condition,

-specific learning difficulty or disability to Student Support.
+specific learning difficulty or disability to your Student Services Hub.